Ford says Focus tops world car sales in 2012

-(Reuters) - Ford Motor Co (F.N) said its Focus model was the world’s best-selling passenger car in 2012, boosted by demand from China and the United States, citing data from automotive consulting firm Polk.
+April 9 (Reuters) - Ford Motor Co said its Focus model was the world’s best-selling passenger car in 2012, boosted by demand from China and the United States, citing data from automotive consulting firm Polk.

 More than one out of four Focus cars were sold in China, with registrations in the world’s biggest auto market up 51 percent, according to Polk.